Xeverous/the_website/website/pages/cpp/tutorials/beginner/01_start/01_introduction.rst

     Do I need to spend any money to learn through this site?

 Absolutely not.
 The whole website is a hobby-made open-source project and as someone who strongly supports FOSS (free and open-source software), all of tools recommended by me will be FOSS.
-C++ is a programming language which is not owned by any company (it's standarized by `ISO <https://en.wikipedia.org/wiki/International_Organization_for_Standardization>`_) and as it's ancestor (the C programming language) it receives significant support from open-source community.
+C++ is a programming language which is not owned by any company (it's standarized by `ISO <https://en.wikipedia.org/wiki/International_Organization_for_Standardization>`_) and as its ancestor (the C programming language) it receives significant support from open-source community.

     Do I need to be good in math to program?